 Both ports are running smoothly.
-The Committee continues to work on old business and is available to address any new issues as they arise.
-The Harbor Safety Plan is being continuously updated and the most current version is available at:
+The Committee continues to work on old business and is available to address any new business as it arises.
+The most recent version of the Harbor Safety Plan is dated June 30, 2023, and is available at: